 You’ll pay a fee for transferring the cash straight into your account.
-And you’ll need to have a strict approach to using a money transfer card the interest rate you’ll pay on any outstanding balance will typically jump up to nearly 19% after the interest-free period comes to an end.
+And you’ll need to have a disciplined approach to using a money transfer card as the interest rate you’ll pay on any outstanding balance will typically jump to nearly 19% after the interest-free period comes to an end.

 So should I use a money transfer to pay off debts?